-Leslie Tarnacki, VP and GM, WFS: A WorkForce Software Company (WFS Australia) said, “It’s a well-known fact that tired workers aren’t alert and can’t perform at optimum speed or efficiency.
+Leslie Tarnacki, VP and GM, WorkForce Software said, “It’s a well-known fact that tired workers aren’t alert and can’t perform at optimum speed or efficiency.
 When you roster employees who haven’t had required breaks, you’re simply not getting the most out of them.
 Productivity plummets.”

 “Implementing a fatigue management strategy can address these issues.
 Managing fatigue is a complex and multi-faceted issue that needs to focus on measuring the mental fatigue of workers, a joint responsibility between employee and employer.”

 WorkForce Software advises four steps for organisations to effectively manage fatigue in the workplace:

 Monitor productivity, product quality, client retention and similar statistics.
 This can identify where fatigue might be an issue.
 Review existing rosters and patterns, work environments, and job responsibilities to ensure you are getting the best from your employees and are protecting them from fatigue.
 For example are you experiencing quality issues during a period where there is a lot of overtime?

 Businesses should actively track employees’ hours worked, activities performed and absences.
 This will ensure adequate rest is being taken between shifts.
 It will also mean a sufficient number of days off are taken during a specific period of time and help to identify fatigue-inducing jobs or shifts.
 Tracking hours gives a much richer understanding of the prevalence and depth of employee fatigue within an organisation.